 This picture is from the second time I ever saw Kelly, when she was still a baby being weaned at the Rensselaer Bird Center.
 How could this little baby not steal your heart?

 What I most admire and appreciate about Kelly is her sense of adventure.
 She’s the first one to expand a territory, discover something new, and show Toby and Kevin that there’s nothing to be scared about.
-This enhances the other budgies’ lives immeasurably.
+This enhances the other budgies’ lives immensely.
 Even if there are prices to pay for having a bold spirit in your flock (like chewed up tables and painting frames), it’s totally worth it to have a fearless flock leader.

 If I’m being honest, it also keeps me on my toes in a way that I enjoy.
 Kelly is engaged with the house and the world around her in a way that Toby and Kevin aren’t.
 They are perfectly content to stay on their loops (little Westworld reference there), but Kelly wants more from life.